 A composite filling is the easiest, less time-consuming restoration of your weak tooth following a tooth decay situation.
 It is a short-term solution that brings back the damaged entire tooth to its original shape and structure.
 They are also referred to as indirect Resin Crowns.
 However, they should not be considered a long-term solution.

-Short-term composite fillings are prone to fractures, chipping off, causing further decay, destroying tooth enamel, infecting surrounding gums and teeth.
+Short-term composite fillings are prone to fractures, chipping off, causing further decay, destroying tooth enamel, and infecting surrounding gums and teeth.

 The rapid advancement in dental technology has made the process of getting composite fillings much easier nowadays.
 These days you can get assessed by your dentist and receive your filling on the same day, so in case you want a rapid solution to your dental pain, a composite filling might be the ideal choice for you.